 This course provides entry-level lifeguard participants with the knowledge and skills to prevent, recognize, and respond to aquatic emergencies and to provide care for breathing and cardiac emergencies, injuries, and sudden illnesses until emergency medical services personnel take over.
 Note: Participants MUST have strong swimming skills.

-Instructional Hours: 1 Laboratory Hours: 2 Prerequisite: Pass entrance exam on about a Level V ability Offered FALL and SPRING semesters
+Instructional Hours: 1 Laboratory Hours: 2 Prerequisite: Pass entrance exam on about a Level V ability

 PED290A-299 Special Topics in Physical Education (1 - 3 crs)